jlburky/vimuserlocalfiles/README.md

 ### vim-plug (plug.vim) Plug-in Manager for Neovim

+* TODO: Should I describe how to install manually or let `plugin.vim` automatically install plugins?

 ## To Do
 * Remove plugins that Doc Mike is already providing.
 * Test if `plugin.vim` can automatically copy plug.vim and download plugins.
 * Merge my `vimuserlocalfiles/README.md` and craig's together into this document.
+* Determine plugin dependencies for Fedora.
+* Merge files from Craig's repo into here.